-On July 13, 2023, in accordance with Commission rules, the District approved the use of surplus Capital Projects Fund monies in the amount of \$236,382 to perform major repairs needed on the water plant and lift stations.
-This project was completed in the current fiscal year and the amount was recorded as an expenditure in the Capital Projects Fund.
+On February 8, 2024, in accordance with Commission rules, the District approved the use of surplus Capital Projects Fund monies in the amount of \$151,675 to perform major repairs on the District's water main replacement portion of the HCED Treschwig Road, Segment A-1 project.
+During the current fiscal year, the General Fund paid these costs.
+The Capital Projects Fund will reimburse the General Fund for these costs in the 2025 fiscal year.